 Hintz scores twice as Stars get by Avalanche

 Nathan MacKinnon had a goal and Philipp Grubauer had 27 saves for the Avalanche, who have lost three straight and finished their homestand 0-2-1.
 Cale Makar and Nazem Kadri added assists for Colorado.
-MacKinnon has recorded at least one point in all 14 games this season.
-It is the longest streak to start the season by an Avalanche and the fourth-longest in franchise history.
+MacKinnon has recorded at least one point in all 13 games this season.
+It is the longest streak to start the season by an Avalanche skater and the fourth longest in club history (including when the franchise was the Quebec Nordiques).

 MacKinnon finished with 12 shots on goal.
 It was a scoreless game when Hintz skated into the Avalanche zone and got the puck from Gurianov as he reached the right circle.
 Grubauer made the initial save but the puck dropped in front of him and Hintz tapped it between the pads at 18:06 of the first.

-The Avalanche got one back later on the power play in the period right after they had a goal overturned because the net was off its moorings.
+The Avalanche got one back later in the period on another power play, right after they had a goal overturned because the net was off its moorings.
 Kadri won the faceoff in the Stars' end and it went back to Makar.
 He passed it to MacKinnon, who drifted in and beat Khudobin on a shot deflected in front at 9:54.
 It was MacKinnon's eighth of the season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)